bhavikajain0001/skills-ontology-translator/README.md

 ### Analysis

 Various pieces of analysis are done in the [analysis folder](https://github.com/nestauk/ojd_daps_skills/tree/dev/ojd_daps_skills/analysis/).
-These require access to various datasets from Nesta's private S3 bucket and are therefore only designed for internal Nesta use.
+These require access to various datasets from the private S3 bucket and are therefore only designed for internal Nesta use.

 ### Contributor guidelines